What is traditional Chinese acupuncture?

 Traditional acupuncturists believe that the underlying principle of treatment is that illness and pain occur when the body’s qi, or vital energy, cannot flow freely.
 There can be many reasons for this; emotional and physical stress, poor nutrition, infection or injury are among the most common.
 By inserting ultra-fine sterile needles into specific acupuncture points, a traditional acupuncturist seeks to re-establish the free flow of qi to restore balance and trigger the body’s natural healing response.

-Until the 1940s, when the Chinese government commissioned the development of a uniform system of diagnosis and treatment, somewhat misleadingly referred to as TCM (Traditional Chinese Medicine), nearly all training had been apprentice-style with masters and within families.
+Until the 1940s, when the Chinese government commissioned the development of a uniform stem of diagnosis and treatment, somewhat misleadingly referred to as TCM (Traditional Chinese Medicine), nearly all training had been apprentice-style with masters and within families.
 The same applied when acupuncture travelled overseas to Japan and South East Asia.

 As a consequence of this there are many different styles of acupuncture which share a common root but are distinct and different in their emphasis.
 You may read of TCM, Five Elements, Stems and Branches, Japanese Meridian Therapy, and many others, all of which have their passionate devotees.
 The BAcC, though, has long embraced this plurality under the heading “unity in diversity” and sees the variety of approaches as the mark of a healthy profession.